-5. New Policy Statement on Donation of Gift Certificates
+6. New Policy Statement on Donation of Gift Certificates

-On October 9, 2002, the CCRA released a new policy statement on Donations of Gift Certificates ("Policy").
-This statement allows registered charities to issue official donation receipts for charitable donations in the form of gift certificates.
+On October 9, 2002, CRA released a new policy statement on Donations of Gift Certificates ("Policy").74 This statement allows registered charities to issue official donation receipts for charitable donations in the form of gift certificates.
 The Policy provides a number of scenarios in which gift certificate donations can be receipted.